spotinst/terraform-spotinst-ocean-spark/README.md

 #### 5. Import an existing EKS cluster

 1. Use the [SPOTINST `ocean-aws-k8s` Terraform module](https://registry.terraform.io/modules/spotinst/ocean-aws-k8s/spotinst/latest) to import the EKS cluster into Ocean
-2. Use the [SPOTINST `ocean-controller` Terraform module](https://registry.terraform.io/modules/spotinst/ocean-controller/spotinst/latest) to install the controller deployment into kubernetes
+2. Use the [SPOTINST `kubernetes-controller` Terraform module](https://registry.terraform.io/modules/spotinst/kubernetes-controller/ocean/latest) to install the ocean controller deployment into kubernetes
 3. Use the [SPOTINST `ocean-spark` Terraform module](this module) to import the cluster into Ocean Spark.

 Folder [`examples/import-eks-cluster/`](https://github.com/spotinst/terraform-spotinst-ocean-spark/tree/main/examples/import-eks-cluster) contains a full example.